Introduction

 catch

-Unwraps and returns the panics generated by a function, if there were any.
+Returns the panic message generated by a function, if there was any, returns none

 Example